Last Looks: The Christmas Tree

 I mean, I have neighbors.
 I see that they have tools.

-I don't know if it's gas powered.
+I don't know if it's gas-powered.
 I don't know if it's like, I don't know.

 I'm not asking those questions.
-Anyway, Sean McBee puts an image.

-an image up of the home that Judy was being sent to so she could be framed for theft.
-Now the man is sitting amongst empty beer cans with his stained area rug and his cracked plaster wall.
+Now, the man is sitting amongst empty beer cans with his stained area rug and his cracked plaster wall.

-So if he was to slip something valuable into Judy's purse, I think I might just see a few small flaws in Miss Mavilda's plan.
-Yeah, I mean look, I guess you could say
+So, if he was to slip something valuable into Judy's purse, I think I might just see a few small flaws in Miss Mavilda's plan.
+Yeah, I mean, look, I guess you could say the cops are on Mavilda's side.

-This guy's got friends on the force.
 We know it doesn't always have to make, you know, sense.
+But you know what?

 Sean McBee goes on to say, another example of even more egregious animation choices is in the shot of Judy when the camera rig appears to have been knocked off kilter.

-It's like that new 4K thing that they did for Mad Men, where you see the guy pumping
+that the animation was truly off and this still is cracking me up you can see the stand it's like that new 4k thing that they did for madmen where you see the guy pumping uh

 You know what?
 I actually believe that the guy whose house that Judy was supposed to go to

 probably ran the animation rig.
-Anyway, Frosted Nebula writes, regarding June, asking if Mrs.
+Anyway, Frosted Nebula writes, regarding June asking if Mrs.

 Mavilda is having to report what's happening with the money, as far as reporting requirements go for publicly funded service organizations, dear God, I am a nerd, if the orphanage is in the U.S., they would presumably be receiving some sort of community development block grant funding, which is a CDBG, which has very specific reporting metrics.